Hold on just a sec...

 0 or 3 credits

-Spring 2025 Laboratory Lecture Upper DivisionThis course presents a developmental, child-centered approach to the guidance and discipline of young children, including children with disabilities.
+Spring 2026 Laboratory Lecture Upper DivisionThis course presents a developmental, child-centered approach to the guidance and discipline of young children, including children with disabilities.
 Influential theories, relevant research, and effective guidance methods for the early childhood teachers and other professionals working with young children and families, including families from different cultural and economic backgrounds, are discussed.
-Admitted to Gate B.

-Learning Outcomes1Understand the primary components of child guidance at different developmental stages.
+Learning Outcomes1Identify the guiding theoretical perspectives and primary components of child guidance at various developmental stages.

-2Plan and implement developmentally appropriate methods of child guidance and discipline.
+4Implement developmentally appropriate methods of child guidance, discipline, and prevention of challenging behaviors.

 No grades available